stoeps13/connections-doc/source/admin/admin/t_admin_profiles_sync_dbs.md

     </profileDataModel>
     ```

+    !!! note
-    **Note:** Profiles must be restarted for this change to take effect.
+    Profiles must be restarted for this change to take effect.

 3. Open the file map\_dbrepos\_from\_source.properties and locate the property name that represents the Office Number, which in this case is telephoneNumber.